elixirbeats/abletoolz/README.md

 Save changes to set.
 When you use this option, as a safety precaution the original file is stored under the same directory as the original set under `set_dir/abletoolz_backup/project_name.als`.
 If that file exists, it will automatically create a new one `set_dir/abletoolz_backup/project_name_1.als` and keep increasing the number as files get created.
-That way your previous version are always still intact.
+That way your previous versions are always still intact.

 ***Disclaimer*** Use the save argument your own risk!
 Because this is the initial version of the project, it is possible there are unknown bugs that could potentially corrupt your sets!
 Use a copy of your sets in another folder, commit changes